-This is because cast members always board Genie+ first, standby, then the single rider.
-Single Riders are added for parties with odd numbers, but it’s prolonged here, especially after passing the pre-show.
+Cast members always give guests with Lightning Lane priority here, then standby, and finally, the single rider.
+Single Riders are added to parties with odd numbers, but it’s prolonged here, especially after passing the pre-show.

-The restraint on Rock ‘n’ Roller Coaster is a pull-down harness style that covers your chest area, as you would expect on any other attraction that inverts.
+Rock ‘n’ Roller Coaster is a pull-down harness-style restraint that covers your chest area.
+It’s similar to what you would expect from any other attraction that has inversions.

 Half of the Rock n’ Roller queue is located in a partially covered outdoor area, while the other half is inside.
-The ride shop at the end is a decent place to wait in line in the event of light showers.
+At the end of the ride, you’ll exit into a ride shop.

 What is the best time to ride Rock ‘n’ Roller Coaster?